-The Associate in Applied Arts and Sciences Degree is awarded for successful completion of at least 63 credit hours as outlined below.
+The Associate in Applied Arts and Sciences Degree is awarded for successful completion of at least 66 credit hours as outlined below.
 Students desiring a less comprehensive program that emphasizes bookkeeping procedures and practices should consider the General Office Certificate with elective emphasis on accounting careers.
 The General Office Certificate is available in the Office Careers Program.

-• CREDIT HOURS
+CREDIT HOURS

-SEMESTER
+SEMESTER 1 - The state of t

-ACC 201 Principles of Accounting I 3 3
+ACC 201 Principles of Accounting 1

 BUS 105 Introduction to Business

-COM 131 ENG 101 Applied Communications or Composition I 3
+ENG 101 Composition 1

-MTH 130 MTH 111 Business Mathematics or Mathematics for Business and 3
+MTH 130 Business Mathematics or

+MTH 11.1 Mathematics for Business and

-Economics -
+Economics

 OFC 160 Office Calculating Machines 3

-15
+• 15

+, The graph state of the contract of

 SEMESTER

-ACC 202 Principles of Accounting II 3
+ACC 202 Principles of Accounting II:3

-ENG 102 CIS 105 Composition II 3
+ENG 102 Composition II

-CI3 100 Introduction to Computer Information Systems 3
+CIS 105 Introduction to Computer Information

-MGT 136 Principles of Management 3
+MGT 136 Systems 3 Principles of Management 3

-++ OFC 172 Beginning Typing 3 3
+OFC 172 Beginning Typing 3

-15
+SC 101 Introduction to Speech

+Communication 3

+18

 SEMESTER

+ACC 203

-ACC 203 Intermediate Accounting I 3
+ACC 204 Intermediate Accounting I

-ACC 204 ACC 250 Managerial Accounting Microcomputer-Based Accounting .
-3
+ACC 250 Microcomputer-Based Accounting

-Applications 3
+ACC 230 Applications Applications 3

+ECO 201

-ECO 201 Principles of Economics I 3 3 3
+†Elective Principles of Economics 1

-GVT 201 American Government

-ACC 803 Cooperative Work Experience or 3-4
+ACC 803 Cooperative Work Experience or

-ACC 804 †Elective Cooperative Work Experience or
+ACC:804 Cooperative Work Experience or

+†Elective entity is invite table and it alternation (3-4).

+1-1001110 and the state of t

 18-19